joao-parana/hugo-cms-poc/README.md

 * This new repository in my GitHub account with the code
 * Full Continuous Deployment to Netlify's global CDN network
-* Control users and access with Netlify Identity
+* Control users and access with Netlify Identity (setup Oauth via Github using https://github.com/settings/developers)
 * Manage content with Netlify CMS

 Once the initial build finishes, I can invite myself as a user.
 Go to the Identity tab in your new site, click "Invite" and send myself an invite.